dmacvicar/terraform-provider-libvirt/website/docs/r/network.markdown

 * `bridge` - (Optional) The bridge device defines the name of a bridge device which will be used to construct the virtual network (when not provided, it will be automatically obtained by libvirt in `none`, `nat` and `route` modes).
+* `mtu` - (Optional) The MTU to set for the underlying network interfaces.
+When not supplied, libvirt will use the default for the interface, usually 1500.
+   Libvirt version 5.1 and greater will advertise this value to nodes via DHCP.
 * `autostart` - (Optional) Set to `true` to start the network on host boot up.
   If not specified `false` is assumed.
 * `routes` - (Optional) a list of static routes.
 A `cidr` and a `gateway` must